Jadamso/Rbooks/docs/03-LinearRegression.md

 This section overviews linear regression models from the perspective that ``all models are wrong, but some are useful''.
 All linear models are estimated via Ordinary Least Squares (OLS).
 For more in-depth introductions, which typically begin by assuming a linear data generating process, see https://jadamso.github.io/Rbooks/ordinary-least-squares.html#more-literature.

-# Bivariate Data
+# Regression Basics
 ***

-Given some data
+Suppose we have some bivariate data

 ``` r
 # Bivariate Data from USArrests
 xy <- USArrests[,c('Murder','UrbanPop')]
 colnames(xy) <- c('y','x')
 ```
-first inspect it, as in Part I.
+First, we inspect it as in Part I.

 ``` r
 # Inspect Dataset